What Is a Personal Guarantee for a Business Loan? Everything You Need To Know

 How Personal Guarantees Work

 When a business defaults on a loan, the lender can go after the guarantor for the full amount owed.
-That means personal assets — like savings, real estate, or even money in a bank account — could be used to cover the debt.
+That means personal assets, like savings, real estate, or even money in a bank account, could be used to cover the debt.
 Unlike secured loans, which are backed by specific business assets, a personal guarantee makes the borrower personally responsible for repayment.
+This liability often extends to additional costs like late fees, attorney's fees, and court judgments, significantly increasing the financial burden if the loan remains unpaid.

 Loan requirements vary, but most lenders require anyone with at least a 20% ownership stake to sign a personal guarantee.
 This ensures that those with the most control over the business also share in the financial responsibility.
-While a personal guarantee can make it easier to get approved for business financing, it also increases the risk for business owners if things don't go as planned.
+While a personal guarantee can make it easier to secure business financing, it also increases the risk for business owners if things don't go as planned.
+Some lenders may also include “acceleration clauses” in the loan agreement, which allow them to demand full repayment if the borrower violates any loan terms, even minor ones.

 Types of Personal Guarantees

 When signing a personal guarantee, business owners should understand the level of financial risk they are taking.
+The two most common types of personal guarantees are unlimited and limited, although variations like springing guarantees and bad boy carve-outs also exist in some loan agreements.
 The type of guarantee a lender requires depends on factors such as business structure, ownership distribution, and the overall risk profile of the loan.

 Unlimited Personal Guarantee

 An unlimited personal guarantee makes the personal guarantor responsible for the entire loan, including the principal balance, interest rates, legal fees, and penalties.
-This type of guarantee is common for sole proprietors or majority stakeholders since it provides lenders with maximum security.
+It also means that if the business fails to repay, the guarantor's personal credit report can reflect the default, impacting their ability to borrow for mortgages, car loans, or personal credit cards.

 However, it also exposes the guarantor to significant financial risk.
 If the business defaults, lenders can pursue personal assets such as real estate, savings, and even future earnings to recover the full amount owed.